 A. Data is output in a standard ASCII string.

 A. Depending upon the configuration, Perceptics LPR systems can read plates on vehicles traveling 120+ mph.
-Note that for some LPRs, speed range is dependent on the mounting position.

 A. Perceptics will work with you to evaluate the specific application to determine the appropriate trigger.
 The most accurate trigger method is the use of inductive loops, but there are additional options, as well.